jbutcher21/aiclass/docs/senzing_entity_spec.md

 - state or country for a drivers license
 - country for a national_id or a tax_id

-#### Mapping from a Sublist of Identifiers
+#### Mapping from a Sub-list of Identifiers

-When there is a sublist of identifiers, there may be 3 fields:
+When there is a sub-list of identifiers, there may be 3 fields:
 - an id_type field such as: PASSPORT, DRIVERS_LICENSE, SSN, EIN, TIN, VAT, CEDULA, SIREN, CUI, NIT.
 - the id_number field
 - an id_country: can be a country, state or province.
 When this is missing, it may be part of the id_type (e.g., AUS-PASSPORT, RU-INN).